Stafffinders Privacy Statement

 By completing the form and ticking the relevant boxes you are providing your consent for Stafffinders to process your personal data, and this is the legal basis we are relying on to do so.

 We will use the information that you give us to send you relevant emails containing Stafffinders news & marketing communications.
-Your information will be stored by a third party data processor; Mercurytide, whose servers are located in the UK, you can read their privacy information: here.
+Your information will be stored by a third party data processor; Volcanic, you can read their privacy information here.

 We regularly review your interactions with the emails we send you and remove any subscribers who have shown an extended period of inactivity.
 You can withdraw your consent and unsubscribe at any time by clicking the link at the bottom of our email communications or by emailing firstname.lastname@example.org.